New Cold Dark Matter Crisis Revealed by Multiscale Cluster Lensing: Summary of cluster lens modeling

-where $\phi^\text{halo}_i$ represents Mpc-scale halos associated with the smooth large-scale cluster gravitational potentials; $\phi^\text{subhalo}_j$ are kpc-scale subhalos associated with cluster member galaxies, and $\phi_\kappa$ a potential constant external shear field.
+where $\phi^\text{halo}_i$ represents the Mpc-scale halos associated with the smooth large-scale cluster gravitational potentials; $\phi^\text{subhalo}_j$ are the kiloparsec-scale subhalos associated with cluster member galaxies; and $\phi_\kappa$ is a potential constant external shear field.
 Further details of the mass modeling are provided in \aref{app:lens_modeling}.